-There are several options to give more depth and realism to your paintings, and Inspire Pro can render your creations very quickly.
+There are several options to give more depth and realism to your paintings and Inspire Pro can render your creations very quickly.
 If you are looking for something as specific and refined as this, this may be your best alternative.
 Purchase and download the app on the App Store!

-9. Adobe Illustrator Pro
+9. Adobe Illustrator

 Finally, we have one of the best apps for technical design and drawing on iPad in our list: Concepts.
-This application is also not that popular to iOS users, but this is due to the fact that it focuses a lot on really precise and carefully calculated drawings.
+This application is also not that popular with iOS users, but this is due to the fact that it focuses a lot on really precise and carefully calculated drawings.

 It is also possible to export your creations to a lot of different formats that can be edited and refined with other software on your computer.
 Follow this link to download what is also one of the best home design apps!